the-ethan-hunt/first-timers-guide/guides/Web_Frameworks/CakePHP.md

 # CakePHP

 CakePHP is a MVC Framework written in PHP.
-The major difference between 3.0 and 2.0 is 3.0 is object oriented (uses class and objects).
+The major difference between 3.0 and 2.0 version of CakePHP is 3.0 is object oriented (uses class and objects).
-It has lots of features which can be used in fast development with less code and build complex applications faster than plain PHP.
+It has lots of features which can be used in fast development with less code and builds complex applications faster than plain PHP.

 It need Composer which is a Dependency Manager for PHP.
 Install **Composer** first in your desired directory with command-